Actual Expense Authorization (AEA)

 - Can AEA replace Standard CONUS per diem rate if insufficient for official PCS/PDT relocation between the old/new PDSs?

 Refer to JTR, Chapter 4 (Part C) for information on how to request approval for actual lodging expense when the actual cost is more than the prescribed official TDY location per diem lodging ceiling rate.
-The responsible AO or funds approval official ICW DoD Component/Service written administrative policy may authorize/approve lodging AEA for a uniformed member or DoD civilian employee up to 300% of locality per diem rate.
+The responsible AO or funds approval official ICW Service/DoD Agency written administrative and fiscal policies may authorize/approve lodging AEA for a uniformed member or DoD civilian employee up to 300% of locality per diem rate.
 The 300 percent limitation is applicable worldwide (CONUS/OCONUS) with the exception noted in Q2/A2.

 2. What if the actual lodging cost exceeds 300 percent of the official OCONUS TDY maximum locality lodging ceiling per diem rate?

 Uniformed: AEA request beyond 300 percent for an eligible Uniformed Service member who is TDY OCONUS is possible when authorized in advance of the official travel by PDTATAC staff per JTR, par.
 4335.
-AEA over 300 percent MUST be authorized in advance of the TDY by PDTATAC staff.
-Approval (after the fact) for AEA over 300 percent is not legally possible IAE JTR, par.
+Approval (after the fact) for AEA over 300 percent is not legally possible IAW JTR, par.
 4335.
 This may not be waived and there is no exception to policy (JTR, par.
 1000-C).

 Civilian Employee: An AEA request for a civilian employee is limited to 300 percent regardless of TDY location or unique mission needs per JTR, par.
 4335 IAW the Federal Travel Regulation (41 CFR §301-11.305).